kose-bioinfo/biscotti/README.md

 Special thanks to:

 - Valeria Gerardi – for MSA alignments, data preparation and analysis.
-- [Barbara Bravi](https://github.com/bbravi) – for conceptual guidance, and suggesting the log-odds scoring approach for BLOSUM matrices.
+- [Barbara Bravi](https://github.com/bbravi) – for conceptual guidance, and suggesting the BLOSUM log-odds scoring approach.